nestdotland/docs/docs/cli/commands/publish.md

 ---
-title: Publish command
+title: nest publish
-sidebar_label: Publish
+sidebar_label: publish
 ---

-## Description

 Publish your module to the nest.land registry